Learning Multivariate Log-concave Distributions: Introduction

 \begin{definition}[Agnostic Distribution Learning] Let ${\cal D}$ be a family of probability density functions on $\R^d$.
 A randomized algorithm $A^{\cal D}$ is an {\em agnostic distribution learning algorithm for $\cal D,$} if for any $\eps>0,$ and any probability density function $f: \R^d \to \R_+$, on input $\eps$ and sample access to $f$, with probability $9/10,$ algorithm $A^{\cal D}$ outputs a hypothesis density $h: \R^d \to \R_+$ such that $\dtv(h, f) \leq O(\opt) + \eps$, where $\opt \eqdef \inf_{g \in \mathcal{D}} \dtv(f, g)$. \end{definition}

+Our agnostic learning definition subsumes Huber's $\eps$-contamination model~\cite{Huber64}, which prescribes that the target distribution $f$ is of the form $(1-\eps) g + \eps r$, where $g \in {\cal D}$ and $r$ is some arbitrary distribution.
 The main result of this paper is the following theorem:

-\begin{theorem}[Main Result] There exists an agnostic learning algorithm for the family $\mathcal{F}_d$ of log-concave densities on $\R^d$ with the following performance guarantee: For any $d \in \Z_+$, $\eps>0$, and any probability density function $f: \R^d \to \R_+$, the algorithm draws \new{$O(d/\eps)^{(d+5)/2} \log^2(1/\eps) $} samples from $f$ and, with probability at least $9/10$, outputs a hypothesis density $h: \R^d \to \R_+$ such that $\dtv(h, f) \leq 3 \cdot \opt + \eps$, where $\opt \eqdef \inf_{g \in \mathcal{F}_d} \dtv(f, g)$. \end{theorem}
+\begin{theorem}[Main Result] There exists an agnostic learning algorithm for the family $\mathcal{F}_d$ of log-concave densities on $\R^d$ with the following performance guarantee: For any $d \in \Z_+$, $\eps>0$, and any probability density function $f: \R^d \to \R_+$, the algorithm draws $O(d/\eps)^{(d+5)/2} \log^2(1/\eps)$ samples from $f$ and, with probability at least $9/10$, outputs a hypothesis density $h: \R^d \to \R_+$ such that $\dtv(h, f) \leq 3 \cdot \opt + \eps$, where $\opt \eqdef \inf_{g \in \mathcal{F}_d} \dtv(f, g)$. \end{theorem}

-To the best of our knowledge, our estimator provides the first sample complexity guarantees for $\mathcal{F}_d$ for any $d>3$.
-With the exception of~\cite{KimSam14}, prior work on this problem that provides finite sample guarantees has been confined to the $d=1$ case.
-As previously mentioned, Kim and Samworth~\cite{KimSam14} study the case of general dimension $d$ focusing on the squared Hellinger distance.
+To the best of our knowledge, our estimator provides the {\em first} finite sample complexity guarantees for $\mathcal{F}_d$ for any $d>3$.
+With the exception of~\cite{KimSam16}, prior work on this problem that provides finite sample guarantees has been confined to the $d=1$ case.
+As previously mentioned,~\cite{KimSam16} study the case of general dimension $d$ focusing on the squared Hellinger distance.
 Recall that the squared Hellinger distance is defined as $h^2(f, g) \eqdef \int_{\R^d} (f^{1/2} - g^{1/2})^2 dx$ and that for any two densities $f, g$ it holds $h^2(f, g) \leq \dtv(f, g) \leq h(f, g)$.
-Therefore, the sample lower bound of~\cite{KimSam14} also holds under the total variation distance, and our sample upper bound immediately applies under the squared Hellinger distance.
+Therefore, the sample lower bound of~\cite{KimSam16} also holds under the total variation distance, and our sample upper bound immediately applies under the squared Hellinger distance.
+This implies that our upper bound is tight up to an $\tilde{O}_d (\eps^{-2})$ multiplicative factor.